-- 8. Accuracy

-- 9. Independence
+- 7. Accuracy - 8.
+Independence

-- 10. Safety consciousness

-- 11. General neatness in lab
+- 9. Safety consciousness - 10.
+General neatness in lab

-- 12. Cooperation with classmates

 Please note: You will be expected to get into the habit of methodical, well-planned and organized work by the first exam.
 This will help you with the experiments in the remainder of the course.